emory-cs-infovis-master/tableau/README.md

 ## Submission:
 Your document should be in PDF format and is limited to a maximum of 5 pages, no cover sheet.
 Use Times Roman 11 point type with normal margins, 1.5 line spacing.

+## Grading:
+- [5%] Description of dataset

+For each of the three questions:
+- [5%] State the question
+- [5%] Clearly state the answer to the question
+- [5%] Visually support the answer with a screenshot from your analysis
+- [10%] Describe an insight and how Tableau helped or hindered the discovery

+Plus,
+- [10%] Thoughtful critique of Tableau's strengths and weaknesses
+- [10%] Formatting

 ### Acknowledgments:
 Tableau's data visualization software is provided through the Tableau for Teaching program.
 We thank Tableau for making the system available to students in class.